Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 In part one we learnt:
 - The [Origami specification](/specification/v1/) is deprecated, but some sections provide a useful reference to create components compatible with Origami tools and services whilst they are updated.
-- The [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools) command line interface is used to help us develop and test components.
-- Specifically, we learnt about the Origami Build Tools `init` command to generate a component to work from when developing a new component.
+- Specifically, we learnt about the `npm run create-component` command to generate a component to work from when developing a new component.
-- Origami components use `git` source control and are stored remotely on Github.
+- Origami components are generated inside `components` directory and are stored remotely on Github.
 - Origami components HTML markup is usually copied by users from component demos rather than from templates.
 - And finally we learnt how to update the markup in one of those demos.